Bibliome/alvisnlp/README.md

 # Command-line interface

-## Install from the package homedir
+## Install

+### Host-specific parameter values

+We recommend that you set default parameter values for your host.
+These parameter values avoid to set parameters in plans for external tools.

+`cp share/default-param-values.xml.template share/default-param-values.xml`

+This will create a standard default parameter file in `share/default-param-values.xml`.
+Edit this file and fill parameter values appropriate for your host.

+### Copy files to installation directory

 `./install.sh DIR`

-*DIR* is the base directory of your AlvisNLP/ML install.
+`DIR` is the base directory of your AlvisNLP/ML install.
+This directory must exist.
+Launch this script as `root` if necessary.

 ## Running AlvisNLP/ML

 `DIR/bin/alvisnlp -help`

-*DIR* is the base directory of your AlvisNLP/ML install.
-You migh also add the *bin* sub-directory to the *PATH* environment variable.
+`DIR` is the base directory of your AlvisNLP/ML install.
+You migh also add the `DIR/bin` sub-directory to your `PATH` environment variable.

 `export PATH=DIR/bin:$PATH`